-Uranium concentration measured by counted fission tracks
+A1 Uranium concentration measured by counted fission tracks

-The range of latent track lengths of fission particles depending on the density of materials, the correction factor between two matrixes is given by Enkelmann et al., 2005.
+The range of latent track lengths of fission particles depends on the density of materials; the correction factor between two matrixes is given by Enkelmann et al. (2005).
 The latent fission-track lengths corresponding to the combined ranges of the light (Lt) and heavy (Hv) nuclide ejected in opposite directions from the fission of 235U after capture of a thermal neutron (Jonckheere, 2003) have been simulated by SRIM[®] software (Ziegler et al., 2010).
-The numerical values for mass and energy of these nuclides are taken from Kahn et Forgue (1967), glass standard reference CN5 density from De Corte et al., 1998 and all data and simulations results are summarized in Table A1.
+The numerical values for the mass and energy of these nuclides are taken from Kahn and Forgue (1967); the glass standard reference CN5 density is from De Corte et al. (1998), and all data and simulation results are summarized in Table A1.